 Spring Break Domestic Programs: Environment

 Splash into spring break!
-This ASE program is thrilled to be discovering service among underwater animals and coastal habitats.
-Volunteer alongside some of the ocean's most interesting and beautiful creatures, while learning ways to preserve the environment.
-Educate yourself about marine biology, while working with the Marine Discovery Center.
+This ASE program is thrilled to work alongside an active community protecting a local lagoon ecosystem.
+Learn ways to preserve the environment while serving with the Marine Discovery Center.

 Join us on an adventure working in a unique coastal habitat.
 Service will include week-long projects throughout the 562 acres.
-Projects may include rebuilding, painting, carpentry and much more.
+Projects may include rebuilding, painting, carpentry, and trail maintenance.
 Join in their efforts to prepare for a beautiful season; with a focus on natural history, birding, and bay ecology.

 Spend your spring break giving back to the earth by volunteering with the Nature Conservancy.
 The preserve where we will be working is a globally rare maritime forest ecosystem and treasured community resource.
 You will be immersed in teamwork oriented stewardship activities such as: trail maintenance, infrastructure improvements, habitat restoration, and other preserve management responsibilities.

 Come join us as we care for and explore a 66,306-acre wildlife refuge.
 This coastal park, that is part of the National Fish and Wildlife Service, encompasses a few of our crucial barrier islands.
 Our program allows students to be part of the work that goes into preserving wildlife refuges, which play a key role in our environment.